• Skip to primary navigation

 6. Then rub the mixture together for the butter to coat the flour particles.
 The mixture will become coarse.

 7. Create a well, and add 2 lightly beaten eggs.
-Note: if using, add vanilla extract, lemon or orange zest at this point.
+Note: if using, add vanilla extract, orange or lemon zest at this point.

 8. Use a fork to incorporate the eggs.
 Work quickly and continue stirring until coarse crumbs form about 30 seconds.